 3. Guests wearing white (how dare they!)

 Only the bride dresses in white.
-That is the rule.
+That's the rule.
 Yet you may find a smattering of wedding guests unaware of this convention.
-Or they just do not care.
+Or they just don't care.

 They show up in white dresses and white suits, and then get angry when others frown at them.
 The only things you can do are stay graceful, smile, and bear the inconsideration.

-- Do not wreck your own day by making a scene.
+- Don't wreck your own day by making a scene.

-Flying into a "Today is my day, you cannot wear that!" rage looks tacky.
+Flying into a "Today is my day, you can't wear that!" rage looks tacky.
 Plus, do you expect them to rush home and change?
 Leave it.
 People will remember your graciousness.

 4. RSVP no-shows and wedding crashers

 Every wedding invitation has an RSVP card.
-It asks the recipient if they will attend.
+It asks the recipient if they'll attend.
 It may hold a "plus one" box for their date or a field to mark the "number of guests attending."

 Yet every wedding has people who ignore RSVPs, yet expect accommodation when they appear without notice.
 Just as sad are RSVP faithful who promise to attend, only to no-show.